Communication While Abroad

 Cell Phone Options

-Purchase a phone specifically for your trip: There are companies that allow you to purchase an 'international' cell phone and a compatible SIM card prior to departure that you can use overseas.
-Some companies offer deals although this may not be the most cost-effective option – it is often cheaper to purchase your phone locally.
+- Purchase a phone specifically for your trip: There are companies that allow you to purchase an "international" cell phone and a compatible SIM card before departure that you can use overseas.
+Some companies offer deals although this may not be the most cost-effective option — it is often cheaper to purchase your phone locally.

 Things to Remember

-As a college student in the U.S., you are probably used to 24/7 contact with others whether it be through email, cell phones, instant messaging, Snapchat, Instagram, or Facebook.
-But while these forms of instant communication are invaluable, staying in touch with home can have an unexpected negative effect on your ability to become fully immersed in your host culture.
-Consider resisting the temptation to spend so much time on Facebook, or email while you are away.
+As a college student in the U.S., you are probably used to 24/7 contact with others whether it be through email, text, Tik Tok, Instagram or Facebook.
+While these forms of instant communication are invaluable, staying in touch with home can have an unexpected negative effect on your ability to become fully immersed in your host culture.
+Consider resisting the temptation to spend so much time online while you are away.

 Test your boundaries until you find a good balance between staying in touch with friends and family back home and having enough time away from a computer or cell phone to ensure you are getting the most out of your time away.
-There's no right way so find a balance that works best for you!
+The right balance will be different for everyone!